gitlabhq/omnibus-gitlab/doc/settings/configuration.md

 ```

 you'll need to redefine the configuration under `gitaly['configuration']` instead.
-Note that the `/repositories` suffix must be appended to the path, as it was previously
+Note that the `/repositories` suffix must be appended to the path because it was previously
-appended by Omnibus internally.
+appended internally.

 ```ruby
 gitaly['configuration'] = {